 Azure Redis Cache

-High-throughput, consistent low-latency data access to power fast, scalable Azure applications
+High throughput and consistent low-latency data access to power fast, scalable Azure applications

 - Fully managed